Sunday, 20 December 2015

 Which Direction?

-Answer: The Gemara (Berachos 30a) writes that one should face towards Yerushalayim when davening the amida.
-Rambam (Tefilla 5:1) lists facing Yerushalayim as one of eight criteria for davening properly, though writes that if one doesn’t do so, they don’t need to daven again.
+Answer: The Gemara (Berachos 30a) teaches that one should face towards Yerushalayim when davening the amida.
+Rambam (Tefilla 5:1) lists facing Yerushalayim as one of eight criteria for proper davening, but he notes that if one fails to do so, they do not need to repeat davening.

-The Magen Avraham (OC 94:3) writes that if the aron is on the wrong wall, one should still face towards Yerushalayim.
-The Baer Hetev (OC 94:3) quotes the Yad Eliyahu (1) who writes that one should do so even if the rest of the shul are mistakenly facing the aron.
+The Magen Avraham (94:3) advises that if the aron is on the ‘wrong’ wall, one should still face towards Yerushalayim.
+The Baer Heitev (OC 94:3) quotes the Yad Eliyahu (1), who asserts that this should be done even if the rest of the congregation mistakenly faces the aron.

 Studying on Shabbos